reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

    ![](./Images/Pg6-S2.png)

-3. After the files have been uploaded, expand **Files** and verify that the CSV file have been uploaded.
+3. After the files have been uploaded, expand **Files** and verify that the CSV file has been uploaded.

    ![](./Images/Pg6-S2.1.png)